 Biomes are those regions of this planet where plants, animals, insects and people live in a particular type of environment.
-While hot and humid biome, called the tropical rainforest exists, in Brazil, the frosty biome, called the Arctic tundra, exists in Alaska.
-The flora and fauna are adapted to that particular temperature and any small change in temperature can lead to increase or decrease of a certain species of plant or animal.
-The climate and geography of a region determines what kind of biome can exist there.
+While the hot and humid biome, called the tropical rainforest exists, in Brazil, the frosty biome, called the Arctic tundra, exists in Alaska.
+The flora and fauna are adapted to that particular temperature, and any small change in temperature can lead to an increase or decrease of a certain species of plant or animal.
+The climate and geography of a region determine what kind of biome can exist there.

 The plants and animals living in each biome are as different as their climates.
 No organism in the biome lives alone.
 Each organism, in one or other way, is dependent on other living or non living things in its surroundings.
 The survival of biomes and its organisms depends on ecological relationships throughout the world.
 The exact number of biomes in this world is still not known.
 Major biomes include Tundra, Rainforests, Deserts, Tundra, Grasslands, Mountains and Forests.

 Major Biomes of the World